frbatist/HelloChatApp/README.md

 This solution consists on 3 .net projects:
 - Backend api with a signalR implementation for the chat engine, and using AspNet Identity for user authentication and authentication;
+- The database used for AspNet Identity is SqLite for simplicity purposes, so, no instalation or container needed, the database is created when the server starts up;
 - Simple frontend with blazor (it was fun to write linq on frontend code);
 - A console application that works decoulpled from the chat server to process commands, get stock values from a api and send them back to the chat app;
 - A RabbitMq Brocker to tye up the chat server and the console application that runs the stock query commands.